Approximate full conformal prediction in an RKHS: Concerning the case of very smooth loss-functions

-where the second equality follows from the application of the chain rule with $\mathcal{D}_2$ denoting the Fréchet differential with respect to the second argument and $\mathcal{D}_1$ w.r.t. the first argument, and last equality follows the definition of $\DDtwo \wer{\lambda}{v}{\cdot}$ and the linearity of $\Dtwo \wer{\lambda}{v}{\cdot}$ with respect to $v$ as described in Lemma~\ref{lm.first.diff.rer}.
+where the second equality follows from the application of the chain rule with $\mathcal{D}_2$ denoting the Fr{\'e}chet differential with respect to the second argument and $\mathcal{D}_1$ w.r.t. the first argument, and last equality follows the definition of $\DDtwo \wer{\lambda}{v}{\bullet}$ and the linearity of $\Dtwo \wer{\lambda}{v}{\bullet}$ with respect to $v$ as described in Lemma~\ref{lm.first.diff.rer}.
 Putting the gradient term on the other side of the equation